Sendense Documentation

 Named Storage Backends

-• ZFS: native CBT-enabled path where available.
+• ZFS: qualified host-assisted changed-block path through snagent where available.

 • VMFS, vSAN, vVols and DatastoreCluster: CloudStack and VMware-aware storage workflows.